 The advantage of Paracelsus drugs is that the unquenchable definition gives us a choice of a large number of chemicals, including effective antibiotics and other medications.
 The disadvantage is "side effects" (Paracelsus paradigm word do not use toxicity) that require precise dosage form and dosage.
 The doctor must know and take into account the "side effects" of Paracelsus medication.

 Adaptogens - Restrictive definitions, easy to use

 Unlike Paracelsus drugs, the definition of adaptogen is much more demanding.
 However, this restrictive definition allows for relatively unobtrusive use and dosing.
 Adaptogens must not have a unilateral effect on physiological parameters.
-When deviating from normal, the adaptogen can return the physiological parameter back to health, but in the healthy one must not cause the opposite to the opposite.
+When deviating from normal, the adaptogen can return the physiological parameter back to health, but in healthy ones it must not cause the difference to be the opposite.
 Example: Ginseng has a blood pressure lowering effect on some types of experimental hypertension ( Lee2016aek , Zhao2015epn , Lee2014rmp ).
 However, patients with normal or decreased pressure do not produce hypotension ( Chen2012krg , Ping2011eas , Liang2005pns ).